 An alternative hypothesis for our findings is a metapopulation model, where the history of extinctions would produce low heterozygosity rates, and the frequent population turnover would decrease genetic variation among local populations (GILPIN, 1991; SMEDBOL et al., 2002).
-The dynamic of L. flava populations would be described using metapopulation theory if (1) patches contain subpopulations rather aggregations formed only by the movement of individuals; (2) the dynamics of local populations are not synchronous; (3) patches are linked by dispersal with the possibility of fouding new populations and (4) there is a risk of local extinction of a patch (GRIMM et al., 2003; HANSKI, 1999; KRITZER & SALE, 2010).
-Even though we did not find evidences of subpopulations according to our designed spatial scale, Andrade & Solferini (2007) found significant temporal variation among individuals living in the same rocky shore.
+The dynamic of a species can be described using metapopulation theory if (1) patches contain subpopulations rather aggregations formed only by the movement of individuals; (2) the dynamics of local populations are not synchronous; (3) patches are linked by dispersal with the possibility of fouding new populations and (4) there is a risk of local extinction of a patch (GRIMM et al., 2003; HANSKI, 1999; KRITZER & SALE, 2010).
+Even though we did not find evidences of subpopulations according to our designed spatial scale, under a metapopulation scenario a patch could be composed of individuals genetically different on a temporal scale, i.e. originated from different settlements periods.
+Andrade & Solferini (2007) found significant temporal variation among individuals living in the same rocky shore.
 Moreover, based on the size of the individuals, previous work (unpublished data) also showed an asymmetric abundance of adults and juveniles of L. flava on distinct rocky shores during the same period, indicating asynchronous rates of new recruits arrival.
-Only a deeper study involving small-scale systems during a certain period would be able to explicitly investigate the extinction and recolonization of local populations (SMEDBOL et al., 2002).
-Despite we could not assume that the observed results actually mirror a metapopulation model, our data seems to corroborate this hypothesis.
-The Wahlund effect, resulting from treating a pool of subpopulations with different genotype frequencies as a single population (CROW & KIMURA, 1970; HARTL & CLARK, 2006; WAHLUND, 1928), could be a plausible explanation to our findings if there was a chaotic recruitment of cohorts from different origins or if many breeding groups composed each population (ANDRADE & SOLFERINI, 2007).
-Finally, as suggested by Andrade & Solferini (2007), the high and heterogeneous F{lS} across populations could be observed if our samplings represent a small portion of the population and the reproductive rates are smaller than a unit, i.e. not totally panmictic population.
+If asynchronous colonization is true for this species, a local extinction at any time might also happen.
+However, only a deeper study involving small-scale systems during a certain period would be able to explicitly investigate the extinction and recolonization of local populations (SMEDBOL et al.,

+2002).
+Therefore, despite we could not assume that the observed results actually mirror a metapopulation model, our data seems to corroborate with this hypothesis, where the interconnected populations are composed of heterogeneous larval and recruit cohorts, resulting in the unrecognizable pattern of local variation.
+In addition to the metapopulation model, other phenomena may produce the same results.
+As suggested by Andrade & Solferini (2007), the high and heterogeneous $F{IS}$ across populations could be observed if our samplings represent a small portion of the population and the reproductive rates are smaller than a unit, i.e. not totally panmictic population.